gaehlerm/SoftwareEngineering/README.md

 The very first thing is the length of each file.
 Try to keep them short.
 About 100 lines per file would be great, a few hundred are kind of acceptable.
 Having many fairly small files improves the overview.
 Generally, one file contains either a class or a bunch of similar functions.
 Classes that have more than 1000 lines should have been broken into pieces a long time ago.
 For this reason, files should never have more than 1000 lines.
 In fact, files should usually be much smaller than this.

 The way to arrange the files in folders depends on the programming language.
 The code is located inside the src folder, sorted by further subfolders if necessary.
 Generally, each subfolder corresponds to a library of the project.
 Make sure there is only your own code and, depending on the programming language, your tests in there.
 Nothing else.
 Do never ever allow any auto generated files inside of the src folder.
 Or at least make sure they all get cleaned up immediately.
-Auto generated files should never make it into the master branch!
+Auto generated files should never make it into the version control.
+They just polute it!

-Generated files generally belong into the build folder.
+Generated files belong into the build folder.
 Like this cleaning up the build is quite simple.
-Just delete the folder and all build files are gone.
+Just delete the build folder and all build files are gone.
 It also makes version control fairly simple.
 Add the build folder to the .gitignore file to make sure that generated files never make it into the version control.

-Acceptance tests should also remain outside of the src folder as these tests are quite independent of the code.
+End to end or acceptance tests should also remain outside of the src folder as these tests are quite independent of the code.
 They only use the public API.
 I would keep them in a separate folder next to src, usually within the same git project.
 You may also have them outside of the repository or even hand over the responsibility to the sales team if everyone agrees.

+// is this true that in python tests are written right along the source code? https://stackoverflow.com/questions/1896918/running-unittest-with-typical-test-directory-structure

 The path where the unit tests reside differs, depending on the programming language.
 There are languages where the unit tests are in a separate folder alongside the src and acceptance tests, for example in C++.
 In other languages, as python for example, the unit tests are written right next to the corresponding source file.
 This is necessary as in python it's very tedious to import files from a parent folder.

 3rd party libraries belong into the lib folder.
-They are not part of the git project.
-They are too big and none of your business.
+They are not part of the git project, therefore the lib folder should be on the .gitignore file.
 You need some other way to manage them.
 If you use few libraries just manage them manually.
-In python use pip and the requirements.txt file.
+In python you can use the package management software pip.
+Togheter with the requirements.txt file this makes managing libraries quite simple.
+In other programming languages like C++ this is a much harder task as you have to do this by yourself somehow.

 There are some additional files in a project.

 1. Custom scripts for installation and build of the project.
-Getting the project, downloading the 3rd party libraries, building it and running the tests should all require only one single command.
+Getting the project, downloading the 3rd party libraries, building the project and running the tests should all require only one single command.
 1. The readme.md file shown on the front page of the git project.
 It usually contains installation instructions and a short description of the project.
 1.	.gitignore is related with git.
 It lists all files and folders to be ignored by git.
 For example, auto generated files or files too big to be managed by git.
-1. Some formatting, code quality checking and other files.
+1. Some formatting, code quality checking or other files.

 There are a few pitfalls how to arrange the files and folder of your project.
 But as long as you follow the general best advice you should be fine.
 Consult the wisdom of the internet for your programming language.

-## Exercise

-Figure out what kind of hidden files (starting with a `.`) your toools support and what is their purpose.

-// git: .gitinore
-// various .env
-// ...

 # 31. Performance Optimization